rockboroschool/website/wp-content/plugins/all-in-one-seo-pack/readme.txt

 * Fixed: Conflict with Jetpack Boost plugin which rendered AIOSEO sitemaps inaccessible.
 * Fixed: PHP error in WordPress 4.9 due to undefined do_blocks() function call.
 * Fixed: PHP notice when importing SEO settings from other plugins if static homepage option is selected under Reading but no static homepage is set.
-* Fixed: PHP notice when visiting a non-existing rss feed page.
+* Fixed: PHP notice when visiting a non-existing RSS feed page.
 * Fixed: Conflict with User Role Editor plugin where capabilities couldn't be saved.
 * Fixed: Sitemap links per index can no longer be set to a negative number.
 * Fixed: Recipe schema now allows cooking time of 0 minutes.